davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 - A Mongo DB that you will migrate data from to Cosmos DB
   - A public Mongo DB will be made available to you to access remotely.
-- A Linux VM to run the MongoDB dump/restore commands from
 - An Azure Cosmos DB instance
   - You will create this as part of the lab
 - The Microsoft Data Migration Assistant